DeveloperAlly/DeveloperAlly/README.md

 Coming from a strong background in technology consultancy, research & development, I have scoped and delivered projects of all sizes, budgets and timelines.
 I'm experienced in hands-on small business and startup operations, and applying technology to solve real world business problems by building scalable and feasible solutions.

-I previously owned and operated a successful café before going on to complete degrees in Mechtronics Engineering and Computer Science in 2017.
+I previously owned and operated a successful café before going on to complete degrees in Mechatronics Engineering and Computer Science in 2017.
 Whilst studying, I co-founded a startup after winning a hackathon and worked through the iAccelarate business incubator to build out our solution.
 Throughout my studies, I worked as a freelance developer building websites and mobile applications (react + react-native/android) for clients and managing requirements and needs.